 When an individual thinks about a Nevada community they imagine an economy revolving around the gaming industry.
 While this is partially true for Laughlin - and most Nevada communities - it does not tell the entire picture.
 For decades Laughlin has been a power producing community with the hydro powered Davis Dam, and the coal powered Mohave Generating Station.
 Most recently there has been demand to develop solar power, supplying states with their renewable energy requirements.

 The previous decade has been hard on Laughlin.
-Casino revenues declined into 2014, and remain flat into 2017.
-There is no sign of things picking up to the pre-recession era gaming levels.
+Casino revenues declined into 2014, and remained flat into 2017.
+There is some sign of things picking up, but Laughlin is not near the pre-recession era gaming levels.
 To make matters worse, the Mohave Generating Station has been fully decommissioned, and torn down resulting in further jobs and tax loss for the community.

 Fortunately the retirement base is strong and the residential community is financially sound.
 The residential and commercial base - excluding the casino properties - makes up more than half of the total taxable value of Laughlin.
 There is a strong residential community with stable property values, commercial buildings and land available to develop more.

-Davis Dam continues producing power, the electrical transmission infrastructure from the Mohave Generating Station is intact and has available transmission capacity.
-There is infrastructure and room for growth to do much more beyond gaming on what little land is left available on the majestic Colorado River.
+Davis Dam continues producing power, the electrical transmission infrastructure from the Mohave Generating Station is intact, and has available transmission capacity.
+There is infrastructure, and room for growth to do much more on what little land is left available on the majestic Colorado River.

-The LEDC provides assistance to renewable energy companies looking to develop their energy projects in Laughlin.
+The LEDC provides assistance to renewable energy companies looking to develop their energy projects.
 Given Laughlin's history as an energy producing community, and transmission infrastructure with available capacity to transmit power, companies are trying to capitalize on the advantages of Laughlin's location.

 The FMDF was created in 1959, with a vision of developing the Fort Mohave Valley.
 The fund contains 9,000 acres in Laughlin and roughly $11 million dollars.
 The land and cash will be major economic drivers for the community.
 The LEDC has been a proactive voice behind protecting the integrity of the fund and ensuring that all future land that is sold, or money granted from the FMDF only be approved by Clark County if it is in conjunction with creating full time, permanent jobs in Laughlin.